-So these are obviously designed around my basing method.
+These boards are designed around my basing method.
 First up, I play in 20mm.
-Individual soldiers like riflemen are based individually on 20mm round bases.
+Individual soldiers like riflemen are based on 20mm round bases.
 Weapons teams are generally on 40mmx40mm bases and include two core crew members.
-Where a third or more crew member is required these are single figures on 20mm round bases.
+Where a third or more crew member are required these are single figures on 20mm round bases.
 This is a bit of a compromise that allows for some casualty figures to be removed and yet the larger base means the weapons teams are easier to distinguish from individuals like riflemen.
 Junior Leaders are on 25mm diameter round bases and Senior Leaders on 20mmx40mm rectangles (you can read more about by basing and other markers in the post Getting Started with Chain of Command).

 The platoon boards are made of two A4 pieces of 5mm foam core board.
 The top piece has holes cut into it to accomodate the various figures on their bases.
 This is then stuck onto a bottom piece that has a sheet of paper stuck to it with text related to the figures that will be placed there.
 There is a similar printed sheet for the top piece.
 I designed these in PowerPoint.
-So first up is the top sheet for the standard German platoon in Chain of Command.
+The picture below shows the top sheet for the standard German platoon in Chain of Command.
 I have used spray adhesive to stick the printed paper to the foam core and then cut holes using a sharp blade.

 I definitely need a better blade for doing this and/or improve my cutting skills.
 Nonetheless I'll soldier on to explain how it comes together.
 So next is the bottom half with the printed sheet attached.